-National College Health Association Health Assessment 2018
+National College Health Association Health Assessment 2021

 Every three years UW-Whitewater participates in the National College Health Association Health Assessment (NCHA), a national survey instrument that asks student participants many questions about their overall physical and mental health.
-The survey includes information about alcohol and drug use.
+The survey is administered by UHCS and includes information about alcohol and drug use.
 These survey results serve as another valuable source of information about UW-Whitewater student alcohol and drug use.
-The survey includes comparison to the national NCHA averages from other campuses that participate in the survey.
-UW-Whitewater participated in the survey during spring 2018 semester and results are included in Appendix O.
+The survey includes a comparison to the national NCHA averages from other campuses that participate in the survey.
+UW-Whitewater participated in the survey during the spring 2021 semester and the results are included in Appendix O.